Baqend/guide/src/index.md

 firstTodo.doNext = secondTodo;
 secondTodo.doNext = thirdTodo;
-firstTodo.save({depth: 1}); // will save firstTodo and secondTodo, but not the thirdTodo
+//will save firstTodo and secondTodo, but not the thirdTodo firstTodo.save({depth: 1});
 ```

 And again increasing the `depth` value to `2` will save all direct referenced entities and all entities which are